 Stellantis (STLA) Gains As Market Dips: What You Should Know

-Wall Street will be looking for positivity from Stellantis as it approaches its next earnings report date.
-This is expected to be July 28, 2022.
+Stellantis will be looking to display strength as it nears its next earnings release, which is expected to be July 28, 2022.

-Investors might also notice recent changes to analyst estimates for Stellantis.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+It is also important to note the recent changes to analyst estimates for Stellantis.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Stellantis is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 3.11% lower.
+Stellantis is currently a Zacks Rank #5 (Strong Sell).

-It is also worth noting that STLA currently has a PEG ratio of 0.07.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+Meanwhile, STLA's PEG ratio is currently 0.08.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
 STLA's industry had an average PEG ratio of 0.54 as of yesterday's close.

 The Automotive - Foreign industry is part of the Auto-Tires-Trucks sector.
-This industry currently has a Zacks Industry Rank of 87, which puts it in the top 35% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 168, which puts it in the bottom 34% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.